ccollins-21/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <img src="https://i.imgur.com/JiVXyJQ.png" height="80%" width="80%" alt="Setting Up in Azure"/>
 <br />
 <br />
-In the Network tab of this VM, I'll make sure it will create itself on the virtual network I just created.
+In the Networking tab of this VM, I'll make sure it will create itself on the virtual network I just created.
 I'll leave all other settings default and create this VM: <br/>
 <img src="https://i.imgur.com/ghqn7TI.png" height="80%" width="80%" alt="Setting Up in Azure"/>
 <br />
 <br />